flintlang/flint/docs/language_guide.md

 }
 ```

-The functions declared inside an external trait may not include any modifiers, and their parameters and return types (if used) must be specified using [Solidity types].
+The functions declared inside an external trait may not include any modifiers, and their parameters and return types (if used) must be specified using [Solidity types](#solidity-types).

 Currently, deploying contracts from within Flint code is not supported, so neither initialisers nor fallbacks can be provided in external traits.